-The company is a professional power electronics product and service provider.
-In addition to continuing to expand the ODM and OBM sales business of the international market of uninterruptible power systems, it is also actively participating in domestic UPS project engineering bids and providing maintenance services and selling its own brands PV inverter and ESS.
-According to the document of research institutes, there is a room for growth in the global UPS market and the domestic solar market.
-The company will aim to increase overall profitability, increase sales and sales of various products, and actively increase the sales of various products market share.
+The company is a professional provider of power electronic products and services.
+In addition to continuing to expand the ODM and OBM sales business in the international market of uninterruptible power systems, it also actively participates in domestic uninterruptible power system projects, provides maintenance services and sells its own brands.
+Solar power converters and energy storage systems.
+According to the research of research institutions, the global uninterruptible power system market and the domestic solar energy and energy storage market all have room for growth.
+The market share of the product.